Nick123293/cosc-6364-project/README.md

 This file explains how to configure and run `project.py`.

+**Note: This code can take a very long time to run if you choose all interpolation features, percentages, and interpolation_methods we have in the file.
+Our final run to get all of our data took around 2 hours.**

 ## 1. Global Configuration Variables

 The main inputs to the script are defined as global variables near the top of `project.py`, around lines 24–69.